 Why should I attend?

-Regardless of the challenges your organization faces, the Symposium offers help and guidance.
-No matter your financial situation, setting aside time to take a hard, informed look at your business plan is crucial to your long-term viability.
+Regardless of the challenges your organization faces, Spokes Symposium offers help and guidance.
+No matter your financial situation, setting aside time to take an informed look at your business plan is crucial to your long-term viability.
 Session 1 will prepare you to do that.

 Is it smart to go it alone?

 In times of crisis, perhaps not.
 There are various ways organizations can support and complement one another.
 It may be something as simple as sharing space or staff.
 It could be the services offered by your highly specialized nonprofit would be more sustainable as a program under the umbrella of a larger organization.
 On the flip side, if your organization is experiencing growing pains, there may be a nonprofit out there already offering a program much like what you want to offer yourself.
 What kind of partnership might work to everyone’s advantage?
 Find out in Session 2.